 15. Are You Willing To Take A Standby Position?

-Most business loan lenders loans insist that sellers take a standby position for about two years.
+Most small business loan lenders loans insist that sellers take a standby position for about two years.
 This means the seller won’t receive any payments during that time.
 If your seller won’t finance the entire transaction, find out if he’d be willing to take a standby position so that the rest of the deal can be funded.

 Questions About Day-to-Day Management

-Devise a series of carefully written questions that’ll help you figure out how the business generates revenue and how it’s run on a daily basis.
+Devise a series of carefully written questions to ask that’ll help you figure out how the small business generates revenue and how it’s run on a daily basis.
 The more you understand all this, the more confidently you can operate your new business.
 Businesses with a steady revenue stream are the safest bet.

 Ask questions like: